utmstack/UTMStack/README.md

 ## Requirements
 ### Firewall rules
-- Open the next input ports from probes to master:
+- Open the following input ports on the master for access from the probe/proxy.

   50051/TCP and 5044/TCP (Used to send logs)

   5432/TCP and 9200/TCP (Used to data access.
 This ports must be closed from any other source, for security, only probes can reach this ports)

-- Open the next input ports from master to probes:
+- Open the following input ports on the probe/proxy for access from the master.

   9390/TCP and 8888/TCP (Used to connect with the vulnerabilities scanner)

   5000/TCP and 8000/TCP (Used to connect with the assets discovery service)

-- Open the next input ports from Internet to master:
+- Open the following input ports for internet access to the master:

   9999/TCP (Used to conntect Zapier to UTMStack)

+  1194/TCP (Used to connect probe/proxy over the internet using VPN)

-- Open the next input ports from agentless devices to master or probe:
+- Open the following ports from agentless devices (firewalls, hypervisors, etc) to master or probe/proxy:

   2055/UDP (Used to send Netflow packets)